Use Your Battery Storage Device to Make the Grid More Sustainable

 With the summer heat, it's important to reduce stress on the grid when possible.

-ConnectedSolutions uses batteries to reduce peak energy use, reducing air pollution and lowering electricity cost.
+ConnectedSolutions uses batteries to reduce peak energy use, reducing air pollution, and lowering electricity costs.

 You can participate in this program either by installing a battery with a new solar PV system or by adding a battery to an existing solar PV system.
 And, when the time is right, National Grid makes it easy by sending a signal directly to your battery.